ankaAR/bestiario5e/_creatures/piercer.md

 ### Acciones

 ***Drop.*** Ataque de arma cuerpo a cuerpo: +3 to hit, one creature directly underneath the piercer.
-Hit: 3 (1d6) piercing damage per 10 feet fallen, up to 21 (6d6).
+Hit: 3 (1d6) puntos de daño perforante per 10 feet fallen, up to 21 (6d6).
 Miss: The piercer takes half the normal falling damage for the distance fallen.